zhanglei923/JsRequire/README.md

 How to use:
 =======
-Download latest fancymap.js and include it into your page:
+Download and include into your page:

         <script src="/jsrequire-latest.min.js"></script>